KeudellCoding/HumHub-Modules-HumDAV/README.md

 - If someone knows where the mistake could be, I would be very grateful if I could get a hint.

 ## Requirements
-- Make sure HumHub URL Rewriting is enabled on your installation(https://docs.humhub.org/docs/admin/installation#pretty-urls)
+- Make sure HumHub URL Rewriting is enabled on your installation (https://docs.humhub.org/docs/admin/installation#pretty-urls)

+## Access
+- Two address books are automatically created for each user.
+- The URL is organized as follows:
+  - All Users: **{domain}/humdav/remote/addressbooks/{username}/main/**
+  - Following Users: **{domain}/humdav/remote/addressbooks/{username}/following/**
+- The registration is currently only secured via Basic Auth.
+Simply enter your HumHub username and password here.
+- Later, better authentication methods are planned.